valentynkt/BackendGarden/content/notes/Actor Architecture Pattern.md

 Virtual Actors abstract the actor's physical location, enabling seamless distribution and scaling.
 Tools like Microsoft Orleans leverage this concept.

+## Related Topics

+> [!summary]
+>
+> - **[[Message-driven Architecture Pattern|Message-driven Architecture]]**: The Actor Pattern aligns well with message-driven architectures, where components communicate through asynchronous messaging, enhancing decoupling and scalability.
+> - **[[Event-driven Architecture Pattern|Event-Driven Architecture]]**: Actors can emit events in response to messages, integrating smoothly with event-driven systems.
+This allows for reactive systems that respond to changes and events in real-time.
+> - **[[Microservices Architecture Pattern]]**: Actors can be used within microservices to manage concurrency and state, providing a robust model for building scalable microservices.
+> - **[[Reactive Architecture]]**: The Actor Pattern supports reactive principles by handling asynchronous message passing and enabling systems to react to changes and events.
+> - **[[Command Query Responsibility Segregation]] (CQRS)**: The separation of concerns in CQRS can be implemented using actors, where different actors handle commands and queries independently.

 ## Tools for Implementing Actor Model

 - **Erlang**: A language designed for building concurrent, distributed, and fault-tolerant systems.